yaljamal/learning-journal/text-editor.md

 ## *this page to summarizes what the text editor i like*

-in my obanion i like the vs code becouse this IDE made from microsoft thats mean it is up to date, and it is so fast and very soft in running
+in my obanion i like the vs code becouse this IDE made from microsoft thats mean it is up to date, it is so fast and very soft in running,and we can using  HTML ,CSS , java script .... etc.

+ and the auto fill it is rally amazing .